 Updated June 2026 · OUC / Duke Energy · Florida

 Orlando homeowners stack the 30% federal tax credit and OUC / Duke Energy net metering.
-With 5.6 peak sun hours a day and bills averaging $140/month, the typical Orlando system pays back in about 7.6 years.
+At 5.6 peak sun hours a day, a home with a $140/month bill (about 1,000 kWh) needs roughly a 7.4 kW system — 19 panels — and pays back in about 7.7 years.

 Federal Credit